Kawakawa

 Cleansing and purification: Used in smudging or baths to energetically cleanse spaces or the aura.

-Connection to place and ancestry: In New Zealand contexts, kawakawa is also used to honor connection to land (whenua) and ancestral practices; it can be included in ceremonies that acknowledge lineage and belonging.
+Connection to place and ancestry: Kawakawa is also used to honor connection to land (whenua) and ancestral practices; it can be included in ceremonies that acknowledge lineage and belonging.

 Sustainability